Mrsnellek/RegisVoterDatalytics-1/README.md

 <br>
 There is a significant difference <<<0.05 in the number of voters in the Dem, Rep, and UAF political parties in almost all racial groups in our findings.

-Please also check our [interactive dashboard](https://drive.google.com/open?id=1Ox-EbcLZ4bHj6ZU9tbQJjbI7Vy6ubHa6) [semi-final pitch video](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics%20Presentation.mp4) ([Loom link](https://www.loom.com/share/4265210e8d174e83bb203e8e539a60f3)) by Rich, and [final presentation](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics_GoCodeColorado_2019.pptx) by Chad. <br>
+Please also check our [PowerBI dashboard](https://drive.google.com/open?id=1Ox-EbcLZ4bHj6ZU9tbQJjbI7Vy6ubHa6), [semi-final pitch video](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics%20Presentation.mp4) ([Loom link](https://www.loom.com/share/4265210e8d174e83bb203e8e539a60f3)) by Rich, and [final presentation](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics_GoCodeColorado_2019.pptx) by Chad. <br>
-*Note: Dashboard is saved in Google Drive because it is too large (31MB)*
+*Note: Dashboard is saved in Google Drive because it is too large (31MB).
+It is interactive once loaded in PowerBI.
+We will also show how it works during the final presentation*

 #### User Case 2: Republican campaign manager